 There are many different types of eateries for marketing.
 There are several banana pools organized.
 In many places, there is a provision for eating pita rice with hilsa fish.
 The old culture of this day is organizing rural sports competitions.
 It includes boat raising, stick play, or wrestling.
 The most significant event of this wrestling in Bangladesh is 12 in Baishakh, Chittagong’s Laldighi Maidan.
 It knows as Jabber’s play game.

 Pohela Boishakh Romna Batamul and the morning rally in Dhaka

-The New Year called the sun through the music of Chayant, a center of the main festival of Pahela Baishakh in the capital city of Bangladesh.
+The New Year is called the sun through the music of Chayant, a center of the main festival of Pahela Baishakh in the capital city of Bangladesh.
 With the sunrise of Pahela Baishakh, the artists of the Chaynot call together for a new year by singing them along.
 The place knows to be a bit root and the fact that the stage creates in the shade of trees is not a bot.
-In the 1960s, the start of this year’s Chayant festival held in protest of the persecution and cultural terrorism of the Pakistani ruling regime from 1967.
+In the 1960s, the start of this year’s Chayant festival was held in protest of the persecution and cultural terrorism of the Pakistani ruling regime from 1967.

 Bangla New Year March rally 2022- Shuvo Noboborsho 1429

-A mandatory organ of Baishakhi festival in Dhaka is a compulsory rally.
+A mandatory organ of the Baishakhi festival in Dhaka is a compulsory rally.
 At the initiative of the Fine Arts Institute of Dhaka University, this procession was completed in the morning on the first Baishak, after completing various roads in the city and finishing again at the Fine Arts Institute.
-In this procession, rural life and climate of Bengal highlighted.
+In this procession, the rural life and climate of Bengal are highlighted.